joshfrench/om-wiki-fork/Components,-Identity-&-Normalization.md

 ## Minimal Updates

-Open up the Chrome Developer Console if isn't already open.
+Open the Chrome Developer Console if it isn't already open.
 Notice that every component prints when it renders.
 Notice that after the initial render, components only re-render themselves on data changes - this is a significant render optimization.